pallandir/dotfiles/README.md

 - Copy the content of `GTK-3.0` into ~/.config/gtk-3.0/
 - Copy the content of `GTK-4.0` into ~/.config/gtk-4.0/

-### Flatpack Themes
+### Flatpack and Shell Themes

 - Add `catppuccin-theme` to your ~/.theme folder.
 If you don't have any theme folder just create it `mkdir -p .theme` in /home/
 - run `sudo flatpak override --filesystem=$HOME/.themes` and `sudo flatpak override --env=GTK_THEME=Catppuccin-GnomeTheme`

-> This will apply theme for your Flatpack apps.
+This will apply theme for your Flatpack apps.

+To apply theme for your shell use [Gnome tweak](https://docs.rockylinux.org/desktop/gnome/gnome-tweaks/) and select the desired theme in appearance.
+For your shell background you can use the color: `202032`.

 ### Extensions Manager